subfusc/datamaskin/docs/urban-dictionary.md

 [Back](/datamaskin/)

-Lookup stuff on urban dictionary
+Lookup stuff up on urban dictionary.

+## Commands

-- `define <word>` Get urban dictionary to define your word
+- `define <word>` Get urban dictionary to define your word and give an example.